What Is an IEP

 4

-The team meets to review results and decide whether your child qualifies for special education.
-You are part of this meeting.
+The team reviews the evaluation results and decides whether the child qualifies for special education services.
+Parents are part of this team.

 5